 Having a list of positive review response examples can help teams create a solid foundation on which to improve brand reputation and increase customer retention.
-However some companies might find the process unnecessary.
+However, some companies might find the process unnecessary.
 After all, positive reviews won’t drive your customers away like bad reviews do.
-So why respond?
+So why respond to positive reviews?

 That type of engagement can encourage more people to leave feedback after their great experience.
-Right now customer review data shows that only 28% of consumer are likely to leave a review after a positive experience.
+Right now, customer reviews data shows that only 28% of consumers are likely to leave a review after a positive experience.
 If people know that brands will actually see and respond to their positive feedback, the chances of them turning into a loyal customer are high.

 Find out your brand's online reputation score